resque/resque-pool/README.md

 * do appropriate logging (e.g. all to one logfile, each queue to its own logfile, or each worker to its own logfile).
-Logfile location must be configurable.
+Logfile location must be configurable, but default to `log/resque-pool.log`.
+Of course, since resque "logs" by writing to $stdout, this is really no more than redirecting stdout to the appropriate logfile.
-* (optionally) daemonize, setting a PID file somewhere
+* (optionally) daemonize, setting a PID file somewhere.  configurable, of course, but default to `tmp/pids/resque-pool.pid`.
 * recover gracefully from a malformed config file (on startup and HUP)
+* procline for malformed config file, graceful shutdown... and other states?
-* figure out a good way to test this (preferably via cucumber or rspec)
+* figure out a good automated way to test this (cucumber or rspec?)
-* clean up the code (I stole most of it from unicorn, and it's still a bit bastardized)
+* clean up the code (I stole most of it from unicorn, and it's still a bit bastardized); excessive use of vim foldmarkers are a code smell.
+* rdoc
+* incorporate resque-batchworker features? (v2.0)
-* web interface for adding and removing workers (etc)
+* web interface for adding and removing workers (etc) (v2.0)